John MacKenna

 John MacKenna (born 1952, Castledermot, Co Kildare) is an Irish playwright and novelist.
 He has produced multiple radio series, authored novels, and acted in theatre productions.
 MacKenna won the 1989 Jacob's award in the Radio category for How the heart approaches what it yearns.

 Biography

 MacKenna taught for several years before working as a producer at RTÉ Radio from 1980 until 2002 when he left the station to spend more time writing and acting.
 While in RTE, he worked in several areas including music, education, current affairs, documentaries, features and religion.
+He lectures on Creative Writing at Maynooth University and runs a writer's group called The Hedge School.
+His most recent book The Lock-Keepers Wife was top of the Irish best sellers list this year.

 Radio series

 MacKenna has produced several radio series, including work on the Amish people of Pennsylvania and the Shaker Community of Sabbath Day Lake.
 Some notable works include: